Chris Evans (presenter): Personal life

-Evans has a daughter, Jade (born 1986), by former fiancée Alison Ward.
+Evans has a daughter by former fiancée Alison Ward.
 In 1998, after a long-running dispute, the couple reached an out-of-court arrangement whereby Evans provided a home for his daughter and an allowance to Ward.
-On 9 January 2015, Evans became a grandfather when Jade gave birth to her son.
+On 9 January 2015, Evans became a grandfather when his daughter gave birth to her son.

 Evans married Carol McGiffin in 1991.
 Their 1993 break up was not amicable and the two divorced in 1998.
-McGiffin was scathing about Evans in newspaper articles as late as 2003.
+McGiffin was scathing about Evans in newspaper articles as late as 2026.

 During his time at BBC Radio 1 and Virgin, Evans had well publicised relationships with Kim Wilde, model Rachel Tatton-Brown (whose sister was a researcher on The Big Breakfast), assistant producer Suzi Aplin, Anthea Turner, Geri Halliwell and Melanie Sykes.

 In May 2000, Evans met teenage pop star Billie Piper, whom he dated for a while.
 As a present to him, she proposed on his 35th birthday, and the couple married in a £200 ceremony at the Little Church of the West in Las Vegas on 6 May 2001, in a ceremony attended by six guests including best man Danny Baker.
 Piper was 18 at the time.
 In September 2004, news stories circulated regarding a trial separation; Evans at the time had a stall at Camden Market where he sold furniture and paintings from his London and Los Angeles homes, commenting: "I just want to get rid of it all, it's just a headache."
 In 2005, it was confirmed that Evans and Piper would divorce, with Piper publicly stating that she would take no money from Evans.
 Almost three years after they had separated, Evans and Piper divorced in May 2007.

 A keen golfer who plays with a handicap of 15, Evans met professional golfer, part-time model and columnist for Golf Punk magazine Natasha Shishmanian when they became golf partners in the All*Star Cup celebrity tournament in Newport, Wales; Evans gave his 17-year-old caddy at the 2005 event, Natalie Harrison, a £10,000 Russian Kristall Smolensk diamond he won for the quality of his play.
 Evans and Shishmanian married in August 2007, and held a reception in Faro, Portugal, the following weekend that was attended by Evans's former wife Piper.
 The couple have four children and live in Ascot, Berkshire.
 Their two eldest sons have appeared a number of times on their father's Breakfast Radio show.